oisdk/Argo/Documentation/Relationships.md

 }
 ```

-Yep that's right, the only thing that changed was the type of `author`: it was
-a `String` and now it's a `User`!

 We can also create a convenience property to directly access the user's name
 instead of having to compute it from the model later.